Nandur Nimba Daitya

-Nandur Nimba Daitya is a village situated in the Pathardi taluka of Ahmednagar district in the Indian state of Maharashtra, India.
+Nandur Nimba Daitya is a village situated in the Pathardi taluka of Ahmednagar district in the Indian state of Maharashtra.
 The village is known for its distinctive local religious tradition centered on the worship of the deity Nimba Daitya, which is accompanied by a complete and strict prohibition against any reference to or worship of Lord Hanuman (also known by the name Maruti).

 Geography

 Nandur Nimba Daitya is located approximately 24 kilometers (15 mi) from the taluka headquarters, Pathardi, and 66 kilometers (41 mi) from the district headquarters in Ahmednagar.

-Geographically, the village lies within a region historically associated with the Dandakaranya forest mentioned in Hindu legend, a context which is sometimes cited in relation to its unique cultural practices.
+Some local accounts associate the surrounding region with the Dandakaranya forest mentioned in Hindu legend.

 Demographics

 As per the 2011 Census of India, Nandur Nimba Daitya recorded a total population of 2,189 residents, with 1,114 males and 1,075 females.
 The village's average sex ratio stood at 965 females per 1,000 males, a figure higher than the Maharashtra state average of 929.

 The overall literacy rate in the village was 80.5%, which surpasses the Ahmednagar district average.
 Male literacy was significantly higher at 92.06%, while female literacy was recorded at 68.76%.
 Census data indicates that the village comprises approximately 474 households.